kanjamad/ROBOTS/README.md

 (1)a width
 (2)a hight
 (3) either a background or a border color.
-I'm not going to put anything in there <div> be cause I'll use them to build a robot!
+I'm not going to put anything in there <div> because I'll use them to build a robot!
 Every shape in this robot is a shape that can create with nothing but a little bit of HTML and CSS.

 This robot is made from CSS and HTML.